 PROGRAMS

-1. HUB-SBA MANAGEMENT ANALYSIS OVERVIEW
+1. HUB-SBA MANAGEMENT ANALYSIS PROGRAM OVERVIEW

-No matter how earnestly you observe rain, you will not be able to understand the mechanism that causes rain; the same holds true for social phenomena.
+No matter how earnestly you observe rain, you will not be able to understand the mechanism that causes it; the same holds true for social phenomena.
 It is difficult to recognize the antecedent of an incident if you can only observe the incident itself.

-【CHARACTERISTICS OF HUB-SBA MANAGEMENT ANALYSIS】
+【ADVANTAGES OF HUB-SBA MANAGEMENT ANALYSIS PROGRAM】

 • RICH RESOURCES AVAILABLE ON KUNITACHI CAMPUS